To make coffee flavor, there is a way of processing

 Because coffee is a fruit, it must be “processed” at the farm level before reaching your favorite coffee roaster and, ultimately, your cup.
 The honey process is one method that has grown in popularity in recent years, particularly in Costa Rica, which is often credited with its invention.
 Unfortunately for any bears reading this, no actual honey is involved.

-To understand the honey process, first become acquainted with the two polar opposites of traditional coffee processing: washed coffee and natural process.
 After being picked from the coffee treelet, the pulp (skin), fruit, and mucilage surrounding the coffee bean are mechanically removed from the coffee cherry (called “depulping”) in a washed coffee.
 The remaining seeds, known as coffee beans, are then washed, fermented, and dried in tanks.
 In contrast, in a natural process, coffee is dried in the sun with the skin and flesh of the coffee fruit, also known as a coffee “cherry,” still attached.
 This can impart flavors to the bean that some people find fruity, complex, and interesting.
-(Others have different opinions.)

 Then there’s the honey process, which occurs somewhere in the middle.
-The pulp (skin) and fruit of the coffee cherry are removed during honey processing, leaving a thin layer of sticky mucilage.
-This mucilage would be completely removed from a washed process coffee before drying, but in honey processing, some of it is left on during the drying stage.
+The coffee cherry’s pulp (skin) and fruit are removed during honey processing, leaving a thin layer of sticky mucilage.
+This mucilage would be completely removed from a washed process coffee before drying, but some of it is left on during the drying stage in honey processing.